Skadoodlex/PongPC/README.md

 # PongPC

-PongPC is a GUI that allows the user to play single player pong.
+A GUI to play pong.

+Instructions:

+Import to Netbeans.
+Run Game.java.